Ovarian Cancer: The Basics

 Other treatments are:

-- Radiation may be used after surgery to kill left over cancer cells or to keep cancer from coming back.
+- Radiation may be used after surgery to kill cancer cells or to keep cancer from coming back.
 In later disease, it may be used to help symptoms.

-- Chemotherapy may be used after surgery to kill any left over cancer cells and stop the cancer from coming back (called recurrence).
+- Chemotherapy may be used after surgery to kill cancer cells and stop the cancer from coming back (called recurrence).

 This article is a basic guide to ovarian cancer.
 You can learn more about ovarian cancer and treatment by using the links below.